r-gould/r-gould.github.io/_posts/2025-06-20-constructing-qfts.markdown

 with $$\Psi_i \in C^{\infty}(M, V^{(i)})$$ for a (finite-dimensional) vector space $$V^{(i)}$$ and spacetime manifold $$M$$, and defining $$V := V^{(1)} \oplus \cdots \oplus V^{(N)}$$.

-Physical quantities that can be measured via experiment -- such as scattering probabilities, as demonstrated by the LSZ formula (see Appendix A.2) -- are directly related to field expectances, also called \textit{correlators}, that take the general form
+Physical quantities that can be measured via experiment -- such as scattering probabilities, as demonstrated by the LSZ formula (see Appendix A.2) -- are directly related to field expectances, also called *correlators*, that take the general form

 $$\mathbb{E}_{\Psi \sim S}[\Psi_{i_1}(x_1) \cdots \Psi_{i_n}(x_n)] := \frac{1}{Z} \int_{\mathcal{C}} \text{D}\Psi \, \Psi_{i_1}(x_1) \cdots \Psi_{i_n}(x_n) e^{-S[\Psi]}$$